vimc/montagu-api/spec/spec.md

 For example, to remove all permissions from user `martin` for modelling group `IC-YellowFever`, the URL would be `/users/martin/actions/remove_all_access/modelling-group:IC-YellowFever/`

+## POST /users/{username}/actions/reset_password/
+Changes the password for the user to a new random password and emails it to the user's email address.

+Required permissions: `can-login`.

 # Diseases
 ## GET /diseases/
 Returns an enumeration of all diseases.